Gemini (Swedish band)

 1987's Geminism album was a return to straightforward pop music and featured the singles "T.L.C.", "Wild About That Girl" and "Mio My Mio".
 Written by Andersson and Ulvaeus for inclusion in the Astrid Lindgren film adaptation Mio in the Land of Faraway, the Swedish-language recording "Mio min Mio" became the duo's most successful single release, reaching #3 on the Swedish charts.

 Although not a Gemini recording per se, the 1994 release of Chess In Concert (by Andersson, Ulvaeus and Tim Rice) showcased their combined voices and distinctive harmonies.
 Anders played the role of The American and Karin played Florence.

 Karin and Anders returned to the studio together in 2005 to record "Den som sa det var det" ("Those Who Said That Was That"), a new Swedish version of "Too Much Love Is Wasted", and added a new backing track to "When I Close My Eyes".
 The latter was originally intended to be released on their first, eponymous album but was deemed too similar to the closing track, "Another You, Another Me".
 All of these songs were included on the compilation album Det bästa med...
 (The Best Of...), which reached the Swedish Top 25.

 In 2006 the duo signed a distribution deal with Sony Music Sweden, resulting in the album, Vår jul (Our Christmas).
 The Gemini name was dropped in favour of Glenmark & Glenmark, while all instruments and voices were provided by the duo themselves.
 The radio single "När vi närmar oss jul" ("As We Head Towards Christmas"), along with TV and radio interviews, successfully promoted their Christmas tour.

+The band hadn't made any new recordings since then and effectively ended with the death of Karin Glenmark in 2025.